stellio-hub/stellio-docs/docs/admin/keycloak_integration.md

 ### Use the Keycloak Docker image by EGM

-The provoded Docker image extends the official Keycloak Docker image to bundle it with two SPIs:
+The provided Docker image extends the official Keycloak Docker image to bundle it with two SPIs:

 - The Stellio event listener that propagates provisioning events to the Kafka message broker used by Stellio
 - A metrics listener that exposes an endpoint that can be consumed by Prometheus